mtaut/mfFlix-App/README.md

 ## Technologies Used

-- Node.js and Express
+- API is a Node.js and Express application
+- API uses REST architecture
-- Database was built using PostgreSQL database
+- Database was built using MongoDB
-- Business logic layer was built using Mongoose
+- Business logic layer was modeled with Mongoose
+- API endpoint testing was done with Postman
+- API has been deployed to Heroku